The Australian Golf Club

 The Australian Golf Club is a golf club located in Rosebery, a suburb of Sydney, Australia.
 Although it survived numerous course location changes, it is arguably the oldest golf club in Australia.
-To date the course has held 20 Australian Open events and most recently in 2017 the event was won by Australian Cameron Davis.
+To date the course has held 22 Australian Open events and most recently in 2023 the event was won by Chilean Joaquín Niemann.
 The course has been rated the 9th best in the country.

 Course

 Early history

 The Australian Golf Club was founded in 1882, which makes it the oldest golf club in Australia followed by Royal Melbourne Golf Club (founded 1891).
 However, The Australian did not have a golf course between the years of 1888 and 1895, which has led to debate as to which golf club is the oldest.

 The club's first golf course was situated in Moore Park, a suburb of Sydney, but due to a new road the course had to be abandoned six years later in 1888.
 In 1895 a second, eleven-hole course was built in Waverley, which was used until 1898, when the club's lease expired.
 The course then moved to Botany, Sydney.
 It was this course that hosted the 1901 Australian Amateur Championship, and the first Australian Open in 1904.